johnjyin/BackboneJS-Tea-Tree-Web-App/README.md

 BackboneJS-Tea-Tree-Web-App
 ===========================

-This web application (has different versions) is mainly based on Backbone.js with following features:
+This series web apps are mainly based on Backbone.js with following features:

 - is one MVC SPAs having Backbone nested views, collection, and models
 - have data CRUD operations
    - whenever one Model's data change, all the Views bound automatically re-render
    - be integrate with RESTful services based on Slim framework (PHP version)
    - use XMLHttpRequest object to upload picture data to web server
 - user can drag & drop image file and upload it to web server by HTML 5 APIs: FormData, FileReader
 - is one Responsive Web Design (RWD) application by CSS3 Media Queries
 - is one modular Backbone app by RequireJS, so as loading JS code as-needed
 - is one mobilized web app by jQuery Mobile UI